Chapter 15 Introduction to React

 # Run the development server script

-This will launch the webserver, and open up a new browser window showing the rendered web page!
+This will start up the webserver.
+You’ll need to open up a browser to view the served content, by default at http://localhost:5173/.
 This development webserver will automatically perform the following whenever you change the source code:

 Project Structure